About

 Hence the title “Syncopated Soul.”

-I hope readers might also relate to a sense of calling and purpose that is “off-beat” and does not fit the world’s mold, whether a creative type or not.
-I pray what’s read inspires them to boldly live out their design to His glory, too.
-Mine is expressed in a musical vocation that brings great joy because it serves my Savior, not myself.
-C. S. Lewis epitomizes this best, stating, “If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.”
+I hope readers feel a calling and purpose that’s unique and doesn’t fit the world’s mold, whether or not they’re creative.
+I pray that what’s found here inspires them to live out their design for His glory.
+My own expression is in music, which brings me joy as it serves my Savior.
+C. S. Lewis captures this sentiment: “If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.”

 Perhaps you, too, feel syncopated to another world.